codedman/100-days-of-code/r1-log.md

 ### R1D4 dec 22,2019

 Still on the basics of HTML.
 Completed 23/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!

+### R1D5 dec 23,2019

+Still on the basics of HTML.
+Completed 28/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move to CSS!!